ligato/cn-infra/docs/guidelines/PLUGIN_FLAVOURS.md

    3. garbage collector ignores those field objects (since they are not pointer - small optimization)
 2. Method Inject() contains hand written code (that is normally checked by compiler rather than automatically by using reflection).
 3. Method Plugin() returns sorted list (slice) of plugins for agent startup.
-4. Reuse  CompositeFlavour demonstrates how to reuse GenericFlavour in CompositeFlavour.
+4. Reuse  CompositeFlavour demonstrates how to reuse ReusedFlavour in CompositeFlavour.

 ```go
 package flavourexample